brettbuddin/shaden-wiki/Units.md

-Units are what perform work inside the audio graph of Lumen.
-This document details the list of all Units available in the Lumen runtime.
+Units are what perform work inside the audio graph of Shaden.
+This document details the list of all Units available in the Shaden runtime.
 Each Unit builder symbol takes the form `unit/*` and is a function that will yield a new Unit of that type.
 Some Units accept an optional table that contains any initialization-time parameters.

 Here are a few examples of unit creation: